 - The Ren and Stimpy commentaries are interesting, considering John K appears on commentaries for episodes that were done after he was fired.

-John K: I would have made it funny.
+John K: I would have put some jokes in it.

 - DVD commentary for The Critic would usually feature the how's creators, and at least one or two of the voice actors (save for Jon Lovitz himself who was working on a film at the time), and very often during the commentary, they would get caught up in the show and end up laughing at quite a few of their own gags.